-To mitigate the impact of the traffic decline and corresponding revenue losses, the Group has taken a range of cost mitigating actions over recent months, including reducing Irish based employees to a four-day working week, implementing a voluntary severance scheme, availing of a number of government supports that have been made available to businesses generally in Ireland and internationally and non-payment of a dividend to daa's shareholder this year.
-To the end of September 2020 this has delivered a reduction of approximately one third in the Group's operating costs when compared to the same period in 2019 (Source: Internal data). daa's operating and capital expenditure plans continue to be re-evaluated.
+To mitigate the impact of the traffic decline and corresponding revenue losses, the Group took a range of cost mitigating actions in 2020, including reducing Irish based employees to a four-day working week, implementing a voluntary severance scheme and availing of a number of government supports that have been made available to businesses generally in Ireland and internationally and non-payment of a dividend to daa's shareholder in 2020.
+These delivered a reduction of approximately 42% in the Group's operating costs (after government supports) when compared to 2019.